jonatasoliveira/ion/README.md

 ### And another thing...
 * All page content stay in its own folder - so each page is independent.
 * Uses the file system hierarchy to simulate pages and sub-pages.
-* Easy to track changes and maintain websites with version controls systems like git.

 ## Roadmap
 * Generate RSS feeds